 We have a number of summer activities for homeschoolers in the Kansas City area!
 While many of them are local, a few are online and available to a nationwide audience.

 See the ones we’ve compiled in this list (and add your own in the comments below).

 NOTE: The MPE Board of Directors does not necessarily endorse any of the organizations or people offering these opportunities.
 Several of these opportunities may not be available this year due to COVID-19 policies.
 Fees are involved for many of these programs.

 - Camp Shakespeare.
 The Heart of America Shakespeare Festival offers numerous opportunities for children to get involved with the playwright’s works and theatre, with arts programs designed for ages 5-18.
 Find more info here.

-- Camp Wornall/Majors summer camps (starting June 10 and ending July 19).
+- Camp Wornall/Majors summer camps (available slots starting July 23 and ending Aug.
+6).
 These camps use interactive activities and experiences to introduce children to an exploration of daily life on the frontier.
+Masks are required.
 Find more info here.

 - Library summer reading programs.
 Check out your area library’s summer reading programs, since many offer prizes and other incentives for participation.
 One example is the Johnson County library, which has featured summer programs for years!
 Find more info here.

 - Johnson County Park & Recreation District (JCPRD) summer camps.
 Camp offerings include nature, fine and performing arts, leadership, and science.
 Find more info here.